-The Solar Energy Association of Maine (SEAM) exists to promote and facilitate the development of solar electricity throughout the State of Maine.
+The Solar Energy Association of Maine (SEAM) exists to advocate and facilitate the development of solar electricity throughout the State of Maine.
 SEAM is a Maine 501(c)(6) nonprofit corporation, governed by a diverse Board of Directors.

-SEAM supports the development of policies designed to encourage the construction and operation of solar electricity generating facilities of all sizes and ownership models, including residential rooftop solar panels, municipal and non-profit projects, commercial projects, and utility-scale installations.
+SEAM supports the development of policies designed to encourage the construction and operation of solar electricity generating facilities of all sizes and ownership models, including residential rooftop solar panels, municipal and not-for-profit projects, commercial projects, and utility-scale installations.
 It provides facts and related information about solar electricity to a range of audiences, including cost data and the economic, social, and environmental benefits of “going solar.”